100 Funny Trivia Questions and Answers Printable Quizzes

 94. Ink-Jet printers were invented accidentally by a Canon engineer, how?

-How it was created: After resting his hot iron on his pen by accident, ink was ejected from the pens point a few moments later.
+How it was created: After resting his hot iron on his pen by accident, ink was ejected from the pen point a few moments later.
 This principle led to the creation of the inkjet printer.

 95. What is Goulash?

 Goulash is a soup or stew of meat and vegetables seasoned with paprika and other spices.
+Viral Faces AI Review: Video Creator App Makes $691/Day

 96. X-Rays were invented accidentally by Wilhelm Roentgen, an eccentric physicist, how?